HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/accelerometerfunctions.md

 Example 2:

+{% highlight VoltMx %}
-{% highlight voltMx %}//Displays the accelerometer data in form frmAclMeter1.
+//Displays the accelerometer data in form frmAclMeter1.
 This is callback function is set by the voltmx.accelerometer.retrievecurrentacceleration function and invoked automatically by the Volt MX Iris API framework when the retrieval of the current device acceleration is successful.

 function onsuccesscallbackretCurrentAcc(accelerometerdata) {